ypenn21/serverless-production-readiness-java-gcp/docs/TDD-with-Gemini-for-Java-and-SpringBoot-in-GCP.md

 ```
 With the test implemented, it is time to implement the missing functionality in the QuoteRepository and the QuoteService class.

-We want to get a Quote by the book name, therefore need to add a findByBook method to the JPA repository class QuoteRepository, then allow the QuoteService to use this method.
+The ask is to get a Quote by the book name, therefore need to add a findByBook method to the JPA repository class QuoteRepository, then allow the QuoteService to use this method.

 Open the QuoteRepository class and add this comment towards the end of the class:
 ```
 // generate a find by book method which retrieves a quote by book name; use the native query syntax